RafaelPil/GoCookies/README.md

 <h1 align="center">GoCookies</h1>

-<p align="center">A Go-based tool for extracting user data (cookies, logins, etc.) from Chromium browsers on Windows systems.
+<p align="center">A Golang based tool for extracting user data (cookies, logins, etc.) from Chromium browsers on Windows systems.
 (For educational and research purposes only)</p>

 ---